Understand the 14 Principles of Management by Henri Fayol

 Principles of Management by Henri Fayol also affirms that the workforce should receive fair salaries and wages for the designated work.
 Any business entity or company that underpays its in-house strength will need help to survive the competition, as there will be colossal job diversion.
 Quality workers will take chances to be absorbed in high-paying organizations.
 The staff remuneration should comprise both financial incentives and nonfinancial rewards and recognitions.
 A company’s HR should set up a systematic structure to achieve this.

-Example: The company management must be impartial and unbiased concerning the remuneration policies and packages.
-It should ensure all workers get what they deserve irrespective of qualifications, experience, gender and other pertinent factors.
+Example: Company management must be impartial regarding remuneration policies and packages.
+It should ensure that all workers get what they deserve irrespective of qualifications, experience, gender, and other pertinent factors.

 8. Centralisation